ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+Because he lost all his cache!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the computer go to the doctor?
-Because it had a virus!
+3. Why did the cybersecurity expert get kicked out of the bakery?
+Because he kept trying to hack the bread!

-4. Why don't programmers like nature?
-Because they prefer the artificial intelligence!
+4. Why did the software developer go broke at the casino?
+Because he couldn't stop playing with his chips!

 [
-Fri Feb 16 01:06:51 UTC 2024
+Sat Feb 17 01:06:15 UTC 2024
  ]